solomonbaez/acantha/README.md

 ## Configuration

-The Hyacinth Newsletter Service can be customized to suit your specific requirements by adjusting the configuration in the `base.yaml` file located within `production_rust/configurations`.
+The Service can be customized to suit your specific requirements by adjusting the configuration in the `base.yaml` file located within `production_rust/configurations`.
 Below are the key configuration options and their explanations:

 ### Application Configuration